-The Following Blending modes are just the same that can be applied to the Layers, below you can see some examples of blending modes, and some applications.
-They are fairly useful for adding color to objects (Darken, Multiply, Overlay) or add some lights (Lighten, Color Dodge).
-You have a lot to experiment with here, no matter how many years you have been using Photoshop, you never stop learning about Blending Modes.
+The following Blending Modes are just the same that can be applied to layers.
+Below you can see some examples of blending modes, and some applications.
+They are fairly useful for adding color to objects (Darken, Multiply, Overlay) or to add some light (Lighten, Color Dodge, Linear Dodge).
+You have a lot to experiment with here.
+No matter how many years you've been using Photoshop, you never stop learning about Blending Modes.

-The Opacity Value is a percentage of transparency, 100% means a full color stroke, a small percentage means a more transparent painting.
+The Opacity value is a percentage of transparency; 100% means a full-color stroke, while a smaller percentage indicates a more transparent stroke.

-The Brushes Panel is the right place to create, edit, save and load a particular brush behavior or Brush Preset.
-You can customize several things here like the brush tip shape, scattering, opacity jitter, flow jitter, Background/Foreground jitter, configure controls for each variation and more.
+The Brush Panel is the place to create, edit, save, and load a particular brush behavior or Brush Preset.
+You can customize several things here like the brush tip shape, scattering, opacity jitter, flow jitter, configure controls for each variation, and more.

-To show the Brushes Panel go to Window > Brushes, or press the F5 key.
-You need to select the Brush Tool on the Tools Panel to enable the Brush Preset options.
+To show the Brush Settings Panel, go to Window > Brushes.
+You’ll also need to select the Brush Tool on the Tools toolbar to enable the Brush Preset options.

-One of the most powerful features of Photoshop is the ability to create custom brushes from scratch using any image as a source.
-This time we'll make a brush using this image of a nice leaf.
+One of the most powerful features of Photoshop is the ability to create custom brushes and brush designs in Photoshop from scratch, using any image as a source.
+Let’s create a quick bird silhouette brush.

-Once you've created the tip shape, you will see it in the Brushes Panel.
-You can select the brand new brush and paint some spots to see how it actually looks.
+Once you've created the tip shape, you will see it in the Brush Settings Panel and the Brush Preset Picker.
+You can select the new brush and paint some spots to see how it looks before adding any extra settings.

-Now we'll review all the possible variations of a brush preset, from the brush tip to color jitters and pressure controls.
-The first thing that you should do by creating a Brush preset is select a brush tip from the library or, as in this case, start working with a custom brush tip.
-The Lock icon next to a brush attribute retains the setting even when you change your tip or preset.
+The first thing that you should do when creating a brush preset is select a brush tip from the library or, as in this case, start working with a custom brush tip.

 Brush Tip Shape